Canberra Australia | A Guide

 LEAN: How about my perfect day out in Canberra?

-Start with coffee and brekkie at Intra (if it’s a Thurs/Fri/Sat make sure you get an Under Bakery Cardamom Bun) followed by a walk or scoot around the inner basin of Lake Burley Griffin to the National Portrait Gallery (my personal favourite).
+Start with coffee and brekkie at either Intra or Recess, followed by a walk or scoot around the inner basin of Lake Burley Griffin to the NGA or National Portrait Gallery.
 Either Rebel Rebel for a sit down lunch, or Sandoochie for something a little more drop in/casual.
 A stroll up Lonsdale Street to pop into some local boutique stores, followed by a walk on Ngunnawal country up to Mount Ainslie to watch the sunset.
 Dinner out at one of my top three favourites (I can’t choose so you’ll have to) Bar Rochford, Such and Such or Onzieme.

 TA: What is your hot tip for Canberra?

-A: Plan your trip around the sensorial joy of four distinct seasons - something quite unique for an Australian city.
-Brisk winters draw you into cozy wine bars and deliver plates loaded with black truffle and if you’re lucky, a view of snow on the Brindabella’s.
+A: Plan your trip around the four distinct seasons.
+Brisk winters mean cozy wine bars and plates loaded with black truffle, and if you’re lucky, a view of snow on the Brindabella’s.
 Spring means flower festivals, longer days and fresh produce at the farmers markets.
 Summer means early morning bike rides, picnics by the lake and afternoon sessions at the brewery or near by wineries.
 And Autumn sees the city burst into a rainbow of colour - hot air balloons in the sky, fallen leaves on the ground and some of the best sunsets you’ll see.

 Sunrise rowers on Lake Burley Griffin